The Importance of Liability Insurance for Residential and Commercial Landlords

-The liability risks associated with owning leased real estate and apartments property can be enormous.
+The liability risks associated with owning leased real estate and apartment property can be enormous.
 Keeping up with activities of tenants, their guests, building maintenance, contractors, and building management is nearly impossible.
 Therefore, carrying general liability insurance on these properties is critical to your overall risk management strategy.
 Not only does it protect you against a wide range of potential lawsuits, it even defends you against fraudulent claims.

 Common claim examples:

-1) Maintenance issues causing damage to a tenant or a tenant’s property.
+- Maintenance issues causing damage to a tenant or a tenant’s property.

-2) Slip & falls on premises and parking lots
+- Slip & falls on premises and parking lots

-3) Wrongful Entry or Eviction
+- Wrongful Entry or Eviction

 All Building and Parking Lot Addresses Not Listed on the Policy – Apartments, shopping centers, and industrial real estate businesses often have multiple buildings and large parking lots in a small space to accommodate all their tenants and their guests/customers.
-Oftentimes these properties have a different addresses or aren't on the same "premises”.
+Frequently these properties have different addresses or aren't on the same "premises."
 We always suggest following up with your broker to confirm that the insurer does consider the parking lot as part of the premises and making sure that all building addresses are listed on the liability declaration pages.

 Austin is an experienced Commercial Risk Advisor specializing in property & casualty risk management for religious institutions, real estate, construction, and manufacturing.